-TYPE = Preset: You can select a system preset value for
+TYPE = Preset: You can select a system preset value for VALUE .
+Currently, DATE (timestamp) is supported.

-VALUE

-.
-Currently,

-DATE

-(timestamp) is supported.

 TYPE = Mapping: You can select an existing key.
 The final output value of VALUE is mapped by the specified key.

-TYPE = Custom: You can enter a custom value for VALUE.
+TYPE = Custom: You can enter a custom value for VALUE .

 TYPE = JSONPATH: Parse nested JSON data.
-Use s as the first character and a specific field in nested JSON data.
+Use s as the first character and as the last character to locate a specific field in nested JSON data.

-7. Click Test to check the test result.

-8. Set the failure handling rule.
+- 7. Click Test to check the test result. - 8.
+Set the failure handling rule.